 - Access templates.
-Sign-up with a free account at BSC Designer for immediate access to 23 scorecard templates, including Hospital Scorecard discussed in this article.
+Sign-up with a free plan at BSC Designer for immediate access to 23 scorecard templates, including Hospital Scorecard discussed in this article.

 - Master skills.
 Check out free video tutorial for the Balanced Scorecard.
 Master your strategy planning and execution skills with Strategy Execution training.